-Number of victims and service users who are satisfied with the service they have received.
+Measure 2.2.1: Number of victims who are satisfied with the service they have received.

 Ensuring that the PSNI is providing a high quality service to victims of crime is essential in maintaining and building confidence in policing.
-To date victim satisfaction surveying is carried out by text message which is sent to the victim.
+To date victim satisfaction is carried out by text message which is sent to the victim.
 The most recent results indicate that the lowest levels of satisfaction with the service received are in relation to how well the victim is kept up to date with the progress of their case.

-A redeveloped text survey was launched for victims of crime which will include free text responses.
+In April 2020 a redeveloped text survey will be launched for victims of crime which will include free text responses.
 It is anticipated this will gather more qualitative data which will help to analyse the results.